-- (1) PROHIBITED MATERIALS No person may place out for collection any of the materials specified below: - (A) Explosive, radioactive or other hazardous material such as ammunition, smoke detectors, gasoline, turpentine, or any flammable materials, grease, pesticides or asbestos. - (B) except oOil filters, motor oil, household batteries and car batteries. will be accepted only in accordance with R2:5(D). - (CB) Items that may damage equipment pose a safety threat to service staffcollectors or the environment or are regulated by the state or Federal government may not be placed in refuse, compost or recycling containers serviced by the City.
+- (1) PROHIBITED MATERIALS No person may place out for collection any of the materials specified below: - (A) Explosive, radioactive or other hazardous material such as ammunition, smoke detectors, gasoline, turpentine, or any flammable materials, grease, pesticides or asbestos. - (B) Oil filters, motor oil, household batteries and car batteries. - (C) Items that may damage equipment pose a safety threat to service staffor the environment or are regulated by the state or Federal government may not be placed in refuse, compost or recycling containers serviced by the City.
 These include pianos, garage doors, heavy metal parts, fuel and propane tanks, automobile, truck or other vehicular parts and tires.
-This also includes construction debris, such materials as concrete, rocks, bricks, mortar, cement, tar, railroad ties, logs over 6 inches in diameter and tree stumps.

-- (DC) Liquid waste, as defined by Michigan Public Act 641, the Solid Waste Management Act of 1979. - (ED) Medical waste (as defined in the Michigan Medical Waste Regulatory Act 386 of 1998), from all commercial establishments.
-Commercial medical waste must be stored on site and collected for disposal all in compliance with state commercial medical waste regulations. - | (FE) Unused and partially full containers of household hazardous products (such as pesticides, drain cleaners, automotive fluids and oil paints).
+This also includes construction debris, such as concrete, rocks, bricks, mortar, cement, tar, railroad ties, logs over 6 inches in diameter and tree stumps. - (D) Liquid waste, as defined by Michigan Public Act 641, the Solid Waste Management Act of 1979. - (E) Medical waste (as defined in the Michigan Medical Waste Regulatory Act 386 of 1998), from all commercial establishments.
+Commercial medical waste must be stored on site and collected for disposal all in compliance with state commercial medical waste regulations. - (F) Unused and partially full containers of household hazardous products (such as pesticides, drain cleaners, automotive fluids and oil paints).